 - Bike Share offers an alternative public transport service that could open access up to jobs that otherwise people would be unable to reach.
-The scheme is also likely to be available at times other public transport services could be less available. - Bike Share can support access to other services such as healthcare, education and leisure facilities. - Micromobility is a new industry, meaning supporting this scheme will generate and provide work for local jobs for operator ambassadors, contractors in implementing the infrastructure, warehouse operatives and others involved in the supply, maintenance and management of the scheme.
+The scheme operates 24/7 so is available at times other public transport services could be less available. - Bike Share can support access to other services such as healthcare, education and leisure facilities. - Micromobility is a new industry, meaning supporting this scheme will generate and provide work for local jobs for operator ambassadors, contractors in implementing the infrastructure, warehouse operatives and others involved in the supply, maintenance and management of the scheme.